No-Fault PIP Benefits

 - Replacement Service Expenses

-Section 3107(1)(c) of the Michigan no-fault law provides that an injured person may receive reimbursement in an amount not to exceed $20 per day for expenses incurred in having others perform reasonably necessary services that the injured person would have performed for the benefit of themselves or their dependants.
-This benefit primarily consists of domestic-type services, such as housekeeping, lawn work, or snow removal.
+Section 3107(1)(c) of the Michigan no-fault law provides that an injured person may receive reimbursement in an amount not to exceed $20 per day for expenses incurred in having others perform reasonably necessary services that the injured person would have performed for the benefit of themselves or their dependents.
+This benefit primarily consists of domestic type services, such as housekeeping, lawn work or snow removal.

 - Survivor’s Loss Benefits

-When a motor vehicle accident results in death, dependants of the decedent are entitled to recover survivor’s loss benefits under Section 3108 of the statute, as well as funeral and burial expenses under Section 3107(1)(a).
+When a Michigan car accident results in death, dependents of the decedent are entitled to recover survivor’s loss benefits under Section 3108 of the no-fault law, as well as funeral and burial expenses under Section 3107(1)(a).

 Survivor’s loss benefits are payable for three years and are subject to the same maximum monthly benefit ceiling applicable to work loss benefits.
 Survivor’s loss benefits essentially consist of the after-tax income earned by the decedent, the value of fringe benefits that are lost as a result of the death of the decedent, and replacement service expenses incurred because of the decedent’s death.